Skip to main content

 1) Faster Time-to-Market

 Speed wins.
-Traditional development models take months or even years to deliver a finished product, and market needs have changed by then.
+Traditional development models can take months or even years to deliver a finished product, by which time market needs have likely changed.
 Agile framework types ensure that companies deliver working software quickly, gather feedback, and adjust in real time.

 Example: